UVVM/UVVM/doc/source/vip_scoreboard.rst

 report_counters()
 ==================================================================================================================================
 Prints the scoreboard results.
 If there is no instance parameter, instance 1 is reported.
+The printing destination can be log and/or console and is defined by the shared variable ``shared_default_log_destination`` with the default value set by C_DEFAULT_LOG_DESTINATION in adaptations_pkg.

 .. code-block::